guedou/scapy-handson/trophies/pipes_introduction.md

 ## Hints

-- in Scapy sources the files `pipetool.py` and `scapypipes.py` give you all you need to know about pipes related objects
+- in Scapy sources, the files `pipetool.py` and `scapypipes.py` give you all you need to know about pipes related objects
 - a Sink is the last element of a pipe,  a Drain 'manipulates' data and forwards it